BDC Hamburger Icon

 Has your business thought about giving back to the community?
 Donating time, money and resources to a worthy cause is an inspiring way to make a difference, but getting started can be overwhelming.
 The best approach is to thoroughly research your options so you can make the right choice for your business.

-The charity you select should not only align with your company values but also be a good fit for your customers, employees and the community you serve.
+The charity you select should align with your company values and be a good fit for your customers, employees and the community you serve.
 Check out these tips for choosing the best charity to support.

 How to pick a charity your business should support

-To select a charity that’s a good fit for your company, it may help to break down the process into a few manageable steps.
+To select a charity that’s a good fit for your company, break the process down into a few manageable steps.

 Identify causes that relate to your company’s products or services and charities that are actively working to enact change in those areas.
 Is there a specific resource you can contribute?
 For example, an office supplies vendor could partner with a charity that works with schools to donate school supplies.